AnwarMelhem/Mastering_JavaScript_in_20_Days/Day_5.md

 null & undefined inside condition is fals

 ### Boolean (logical) operators
-The ! operator negates a boolean (gives its opposite) Logical operators let us make two boolean values become one Logical "and" (&&) requires both values to be truthy Logical "or" (||) requires only one value to be truthy
+->The ! operator negates a boolean (gives its opposite) ->Logical operators let us make two boolean values become one ->Logical "and" (&&) requires both values to be truthy ->Logical "or" (||) requires only one value to be truthy

 Conditional ternary operator
 JS also has a "shortcut" operator for writing quick conditionals it needs 3 values to work: